github/explore/CONTRIBUTING.md

 As you write content, check out the [Style Guide](./docs/styleguide.md) to learn what each field means, and how it should be formatted.
 Following the style guide will increase the chances of your contribution being accepted.

+Notes:
-Note: Updates won't immediately appear once we've merged your PR.
+  - Updates won't immediately appear once we've merged your PR.
 We pull in these changes regularly to GitHub.
+  - Please limit your pull request to the creation/updating of one topic or collection at a time.

 ## Improving an existing topic or collection